 "At K4, we're dealing with older adults.
 If they are not served technology in the right way, they think it's their problem," said Pabla, senior vice president of product and engineering at K4Connect.
 "If we cannot respond in seconds or milliseconds, they assume they don't know how to use the technology, and they'll never use it again, thinking they are too dumb to make it work."

-K4Connect's multimodal, modular software platform is designed to integrate many disparate smart devices and services -- from motion sensors and smart lights to fitness apps and voice assistants like Amazon Alexa -- all on a single system.
+K4Connect's multimodal, modular software platform is designed to integrate many disparate smart edge devices and services -- from motion sensors and smart lights to fitness apps and voice assistants like Amazon Alexa -- all on a single system.
 More than that, the FusionOS, as its operating system is called, can run in the cloud, on a server or on the K4Box, a lower-powered local edge controller installed in residences.

 Similar to, but more powerful than, a smartphone -- which also can pair up with smart sensors and provide some smart home functionality -- the K4Box edge controller is able to store a lot of information locally; when cloud connectivity is unavailable or low, it can serve locally.
 The edge controller not only addresses the latency issues that can discourage senior residents from using tech, but also mitigates privacy concerns, Pabla said.
 "If we don't bring private and personal data to the cloud, we'll have to worry less about protecting it."

 Pabla has been operating on the front lines of mobile and cloud over a nearly three-decade career.
-Early on, he was among the wave of peer-to-peer computing enthusiasts working on how to use large devices to bring intelligence, or parity, to a small device like a flip phone.
+Early on, he was among the wave of peer-to-peer computing enthusiasts working on how to use large devices to bring intelligence, or parity, to a small edge device like a flip phone.
 "I also spent a lot of time at the other extreme on the cloud side, scaling technology to serve millions of users simultaneously," he said.
 He sees the pendulum swinging again.

 "Edges are making things decentralized.
 The constraints, as of today, are the compute power and storage on the controllers -- and the pricing," Pabla said.
-As more compute and storage are added, the price goes up, so he said K4Connect is working with Intel Original Design Manufacturers to design next-generation controllers that can be sold at the right price point -- and do more.
+As more compute and storage are added, the price goes up, so he said K4Connect is working with Intel Original Design Manufacturers to design next-generation edge controllers that can be sold at the right price point -- and do more.

 Pabla said the edge alerts done today are relatively simple.
 "The resident in room 204 usually goes to the bathroom at night three times, and she has already visited five times; she may be having problems," he said, as an example of an alert that might be sent to a senior center front desk.
 But as compute and storage barriers are lowered, many more scenarios -- and more consequential ones -- will open up, Pabla said.
 "We will make lots of health decisions -- emergency decisions -- locally."

 CIO opportunities and risks in the shift to edge computing

 How should CIOs and other IT leaders start thinking about an edge computing strategy?
 When the topic was raised at a March 2019 CIO conference in Boston, a few points kept coming up, beginning with the common refrain that edge computing is not necessarily new -- new-fangled definitions notwithstanding -- and it is not about technology per se.